andrewjmorrell/ImageCarousel/README.md

 This is my solution to the Shutterfly interview project  I would like to summarize things here.

+# Assumptions on requirements
+There are two ways to interpret the requirements:
+- Once an image has been placed on the canvas the image can be resized within the canvas by using pinching.
+This is an alternate way to interpret zoom.
+Panning involves moving the image around the canvas by dragging it.
+- Once an image has been placed on the canvas the image zooming would involve pinching the image modifying the zoom level of the image within the given bounds of the image as placed on the canvas.
+Panning would be done by moving the zoomed image within the current image boundaries in order to show a different portion of the image.
+Moving the image within the canvas is done by long pressing the image.

+The first listed interpretation was chosen as the most likely requirement based upon the wording that the aspect ratio of the image must be maintained while zooming though this is still slightly ambiguous.
+This is the solution on the main branch.

 # Using the app

-- A debug apk is stored in the apk/ directory
-- The app has a title bar area, canvas area and an image carousel populated with the images.
-- In order to make the carousel easily scrollable the user must long press on a carousel image in order to place the image on the canvas.
+Two different apk files have been provided in the apk directory:
+- move-resize.apk has the first solution.
+-- The image can be resized within the canvas and moved by dragging the image.
+The image cannot be moved outside of the canvas area.
+-- Pinching the image will resize the image larger or smaller.
+The image cannot be expanded larger than the canvas.
+-- The image cannot be removed from the canvas and changing the image layer order is not possible.

+- pan-zoom.apk has the second solution.
-- Once an image is on the canvas it has the same height and width as the original bitmap.
+-- Once an image is on the canvas it has the same height and width as the original bitmap.
 Zooming can be accomplished by pinching the image.
-- Once an image is zoomed it can be panned within the image frame.
+-- Once an image is zoomed it can be panned within the image frame.
-- Once an image is on the canvas it can be moved around the canvas by long pressing it and then moving it once the preview is shown.
+-- Once an image is on the canvas it can be moved around the canvas by long pressing it and then moving it once the preview is shown.
 It will also be brought to the front of the image layers as the images can be overlayed on top of each other.
 This is done so that moving an image does not conflict with zooming or panning.

+For both version of the app
 - Images cannot be removed from the canvas once they have been placed.
+- In order to make the carousel easily scrollable the user must long press on a carousel image in order to place the image on the canvas.
 - Images do not disappear from the carousel when placed on the canvas.
 Multiples of the same image can be put on the canvas.
 - The app locks itself in whatever orientation the device is in when the app starts.
 If you start the app in portrait it will lock that way and the same with landscape.
 This is held until the main activity closes.
 This is done in order to support both portrait and landscape but the